How to Deal With These 10 Terrible, Unexpected Bills We’ve All Had to Pay

 What to do: Use apps to quickly unload all that extraneous stuff that’s cluttering up your home.

 Decluttr: This app buys your old CDs, DVDs, Blu-rays and video games, plus tech like cell phones, tablets, game consoles and iPods.
 Scan the barcode with your phone, and Decluttr will make you an offer.
 It’ll also send you a shipping label, so you can ship everything free.
-Plus, enter PENNY10 at checkout to get an extra 10% for your trade-ins.
+Plus, enter FREE5 at checkout to get an extra $5 on your trade-ins.

 Letgo: You can sell nearly anything through this app.
 Just snap a photo of your item, and set up a listing in about 30 seconds.
 Letgo is 80% free to use.